 Contemporary Notables of the name Kosinski (post 1700) +

-- Stanley R. Kosinski, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1940
+- Stanley R. Kosinski, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1940

-- Raymond A. Kosinski, American Democrat politician, Candidate in primary for Michigan State House of Representatives 24th District, 1965
+- Raymond A. Kosinski, American Democratic Party politician, Candidate in primary for Michigan State House of Representatives 24th District, 1965

 - Izidoro Kosinski (1932-2017), Brazilian Roman Catholic prelate, Bishop of Três Lagoas (1981–2009)